neededapps/ScreenToLayers2/README.md

 ## Troubleshooting

 - **Rendering Differences with Carbon API**: Users familiar with the previous Carbon-based version of ScreenToLayers may notice some rendering differences.
 The old Carbon API was more consistent in reproducing visual fidelity.
-While ScreencaptureKit is the modern alternative, slight discrepancies in window appearance and layer details may occur.
+While ScreenCaptureKit is the modern alternative, slight discrepancies in window appearance and layer details may occur.

 ## Important Notes